-Tucked at the end of the exhibition hall is a hidden cafe and bar equipped with floor-to-ceiling projections which display exclusive parts of the video installations.
+Tucked at the end of the exhibition hall is a studio equipped with floor-to-ceiling projections which display exclusive parts of the video installations.

 There is a souvenir shop near the exit.
-The area is near The Marais, which has a lot of nice cafes and restaurants; ideal for a coffee break or food-tasting after a long day of sightseeing.
+The museum is close to The Marais, which has a lot of nice cafes and restaurants; ideal for a coffee break or food-tasting after a long day of sightseeing.
 If you want more information about Marais, click here!

 Author and Photographer: Yuna Lee